rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 ### Listing and Describing Namespaces

-To list all namespaces in a Kubernetes cluster, you can use:
+To list all namespaces in a Kubernetes cluster:

 ```bash
 kubectl get namespaces